 * * *

-Important also in the Fourth District’s analysis was their holding that the withdrawals of trust principal were the equivalent of a partial revocation of the trust.
+Important also in the Fourth District’s analysis was there holding that the withdrawals of trust principal were the equivalent of partial revocation of the trust.
 The Court turned to the Commonwealth of Pennsylvania and adopted that court’s reasoning:

 “We are not prepared to recognize a distinction between settlor’s right to withdraw principal from the trust and his right to revoke the trust in whole or in part.
 Both cause an amendment or partial revocation, and with the same legal effect.
 For example: If settlor placed $100,000 in an inter vivos trust, with all the reservations hereinbefore discussed, and subsequently concluded to reduce the trust to $50,000, there would seem to be no difference in principle if settlor by written instrument revoked or modified the trust by reducing it by one-half, or exercised his right to withdraw one half from the operation of the trust.”
 A determination of whether these withdrawals of principal constitute partial revocations of the trust should await the full development of the evidentiary record on each transaction.”